RubixML/ML/README.md

 ---
 ### SVM
-Support Vector Machine kernels are used in the context of classification and regression to project sample vectors into a non-linear feature space, allowing them to marginalize non-linear data.
+Support Vector Machine kernels are used in the context of SVM-based estimators to project sample vectors into a non-linear feature space, allowing them to marginalize non-linear data.

 ### Linear
 A simple linear kernel computed by the dot product.

-##### Parameters:
+#### Parameters:
 This kernel does not have any parameters.

-##### Example:
+#### Example:
 ```php
 use Rubix\ML\Kernels\SVM\Linear;